lilalunex/casino-simulation/README.md

 ## Ideas / CANDOs:

-[ ] Make odds harder for Casino (Looks like you can only win right now).
-Look up statistics for game win chances.
+[ ] As of now the casino only wins...
+Hm...

 [ ] Test execution on Ubuntu